 Visiting Lake Louise in fall?
 During September or October the larches here explode into a cavalcade of bright yellows and oranges.
 It’s one of the most impressive things to see in the Lake Louise area!

 From the end of the Larch Valley trail, it’s another 1.5 kilometres to Sentinel Pass.
 To get there, you’ll climb about 180 metres in elevation, negotiating a series of switchbacks.
 When you reach the pass, you’ll delight in spectacular views over Paradise Valley.

 - Time: 3 to 5 hours

 Keep in mind that prime hiking season in Paradise Valley is also primetime for grizzly bears.
-There’s often a mandatory group requirement of 4 people initiated at this time of year for the safety of hikers.
+There’s often a mandatory group requirement of four people at this time of year for the safety of hikers.